Anyone who suffers from stage fright knows that anxiety is not just something you merely think in your brain…

 Second, the mind-body connection is specific: Every mental state tends to produce a particular physical state and every physical state tends to produce a particular mental state.

 Third, the mind-body connection is automatic: Some responses are so deeply ingrained… whether by predisposition, reflex, habit, or conditioning… that they are triggered without our permission or conscious intention.

 Let’s demonstrate the above with a simple and quick experiment: Clench your teeth and clench your fists like you are getting ready to fight.
 What do you notice?

 In my experience, my entire body girds for battle as I lean forward into a confrontational posture.
 All my muscles, not just my hands and jaw, but my face, torso, and legs become activated to defend myself.
-I also notice that my eyes, ears, and brain go into focused alert mode.
-My visual attention narrows as it scans and my attention crowds out my ability to think about anything else.
+My attention narrows as my eyes, ears, and brain go into focused alert mode… crowding out my ability to think about anything else.